zalando-nakadi/nakadi-manual/docs/using/event-types.md

 says events will be randomly allocated to partitions, and the owner's name is `"acme-order-service"`.
 The `enrichment_strategies` array says to apply `metadata_enrichment` to submitted events (common metadata is a feature of some categories).

-The event type has an optional `default_statistics` object, which controls the number of partitions.
+The event type has an optional `default_statistic` object, which controls the number of partitions.
 Nakadi will use a sensible default if no value is provided.
 The values provided here cannot be changed later, so choose them wisely.

 A successful request will result in a `201 Created` response.